-The pharmaceutical company has submitted the final dossier to the G-BA in due time on 30 June 2023 in accordance with Section 4, paragraph 3, number 1 of the Ordinance on the Benefit Assessment of Pharmaceuticals (AM-NutzenV) in conjunction with Chapter 5 Section 8, paragraph 1, number 6 VerfO on the active ingredient axicabtagene ciloleucel with the new therapeutic indication: "Yescarta is indicated for the treatment of adult patients with diffuse large B-cell lymphoma (DLBCL) and high-grade B-cell lymphoma (HGBL) that relapses within 12 months from completion of, or is refractory to, first-line chemoimmunotherapy".
+The pharmaceutical company submitted the final dossier to the G-BA in accordance with Section 4, paragraph 3, number 5 of the Ordinance on the Benefit Assessment of Pharmaceuticals (AM-NutzenV) in conjunction with Chapter 5 Section 8, paragraph 1, number 5 VerfO on 27 June 2024.

-The G-BA commissioned the IQWiG to carry out the dossier assessment.
-The benefit assessment was published on 2 October 2023 on the G-BA website (www.g-ba.de), thus initiating the written statement procedure.
+The G-BA commissioned the IQWiG to carry out the assessment of the dossier.
+The benefit assessment was published on 1 October 2024 on the G-BA website (www.g-ba.de), thus initiating the written statement procedure.
 In addition, an oral hearing was held.

 The G-BA came to a resolution on whether an additional benefit of axicabtagene ciloleucel compared with the appropriate comparator therapy could be determined on the basis of the dossier of the pharmaceutical company, the dossier assessment prepared by the IQWiG, and the statements submitted in the written statement and oral hearing procedure, as well of the addendum drawn up by the IQWiG on the benefit assessment.
 In order to determine the extent of the additional benefit, the G-BA has evaluated the data justifying the finding of an additional benefit on the basis of their therapeutic relevance (qualitative), in accordance with the criteria laid down in Chapter 5 Section 5, paragraph 7 VerfO.
-The methodology proposed by the IQWiG in accordance with the General Methods was not used in the benefit assessment of axicabtagene ciloleucel.
+The methodology proposed by the IQWiG in accordance with the General Methods 1 was not used in the benefit assessment of axicabtagene ciloleucel.